christianstefaniw/hcieng-server/README.md

     <a href="https://goreportcard.com/badge/github.com/hciengclub/hcieng-server">
         <img src="https://goreportcard.com/badge/github.com/hciengclub/hcieng-server">
     </a>

+    <h1>The services that this server provides (auth and messages) are no longer needed to due lack of use so this project has been archived in its current MVP state </h1>
 </div>

-    * the site never really caught on so I'm going to leave it in it's current mvp state *